tweepy/tweepy/docs/faq.rst

 --------------------------------------------------------------

 If you have Essential access to the Twitter API, you won't be able to access Twitter API v1.1.
-This includes all :class:`API` methods and :class:`Stream`.
+This includes all :class:`API` methods.

 You can use Twitter API v2 with :class:`Client` or apply for Elevated access.